TOKYO ELECTRON LIMITED

 Active Involvement of Diverse Human Resources

-Furthermore, TEL have established an inclusive working environment for people with disabilities.
-People with disabilities account for 2.43% of employees at TEL headquarters and 2.3% of employees in Japan operations overall. *
+Furthermore, we have established an inclusive working environment for people with disabilities.
+People with disabilities account for 2.44% of employees at our headquarters and 2.46% of employees in our Japan operations overall.*

 Employee voices | Active Involvement of Employees with Various Nationalities